 - The Family and Medical Leave Act entitles eligible employees of covered employers to take unpaid, job-protected leave for specified family and medical reasons, like caring for an employee’s spouse, with continuation of group health insurance coverage under the same terms and conditions as if the employee had not taken leave.

 - Federal estate tax planning strategies are available to married couples such as portability, estate exemptions, and if both spouses are U.S. citizens, the option of unlimited spousal gifting abilities.

 - Parental and adoption laws can be a planning concern for same-sex parents.
 All states allow for joint adoption for married couples, couples in recognized domestic partnerships, and civil unions.
 However, not all states allow for second-parent adoption for couples whose relationships are not legally recognized.
 A second-parent adoption allows a second parent to adopt a child without the “first parent” losing any parental rights.
 In this way, the child comes to have two legal parents.
-You can check here to get more information about your state of residence.

 It can be important to consider who you would want to make your financial and medical decisions should you be unable to do so.